 Now BirdingLocations is here to tell you what you need to know, so you can simply have a great time looking at birds, rather than throwing up your hands in frustration.

-I’ve always loved wildlife and being outside, but my interest in birds began while earning my Wildlife Biology degree at Texas State University.
+My interest in birds began while earning a Wildlife Biology degree at Texas State University.

 On an ornithology field trip to Aransas National Wildlife Refuge I remember wanting to see a Whooping Crane.
 It was pretty much the only bird I cared about.
 So when we found a small family of them just outside of Goose Island State Park, I thought it was the coolest thing ever!